By Sharon Aron Baron

-They will no longer use All Service Refuse Solid Waste & Recycling which is the company that the City of Tamarac uses.
-Miramar was able to save their city money as well, by agreeing to have Waste Pro handle residential and commercial garbage for the entire city.
+They will no longer use All Service Refuse Solid Waste & Recycling, which is the company that the City of Tamarac uses.
+Miramar was able to save their city money by agreeing to have Waste Pro handle residential and commercial garbage for the entire city.
 As part of their new service, every resident received a new garbage can.
-These 96 gallon cans have attached lids and wheels for rolling to and from the curb.
+These 96-gallon cans have attached lids and wheels for rolling to and from the curb.

-can tell you that they are extremely easy to maneuver as my children used to roll it out to the curb with no problem.
-I hope that when our current contract with All Service Refuse ends, the city will consider negotiating with a company that not only will save us money, it can make our neighborhood look a little better on garbage day.
+can tell you that they are straightforward to maneuver as my children roll them out to the curb with no problem.
+I hope that when our current contract with All Service Refuse ends, the city will consider negotiating with a company that not only will save us money it can make our neighborhood look a little better on garbage day.

-Sharon Aron Baron is the Editor of Talk Media and writer for Tamarac Talk, Coral Springs Talk and Parkland Talk.
+- Sharon Aron Baron is the Editor of Talk Media and Tamarac Talk, Coral Springs Talk, and Parkland Talk.
 Tamarac Talk was created in 2011 to provide News for the residents of Tamarac and is the #1 News Source for Residents.